getAlby/lmcp/README.md

-# LMCP - Charge Bitcoin For MCP Server Tools
+# PaidMCP - Charge Bitcoin For MCP Server Tools

 Receive lightning payments for each tool request, powered by [NWC](https://nwc.dev).